Resilient-By-Design: A Resiliency Framework for Future Wireless Networks

 \subsection{How is resiliency conventionally defined?}

-Irrespective of the field of study, the general concept of resiliency is defined by the system characteristics at a disruption followed by a recovery.
+The general concept of resilience is defined by the system characteristics at a disruption followed by a recovery.
 Therein, detection of a disruption, remediation against the disturbance, and the process of recovery are pivotal for the analysis of system resilience \cite{sterbenz2010resilience}.
-Here, disruption can be defined as drastic changes in the system state or as unexpected impacts on the workflow.
-Suppose $s(t)$ be the desired service level at time $t$, which is the ratio between the service state and the desired service level.
+Here, disruption can be defined as drastic changes in the system state.
+Suppose $\state(t)$ is the desired service level at time $t$, which is the ratio between the service state and the desired service level.
 For example, in a communication system, the service state could be the instantaneous data rate for a given link while the minimum rate target could be the desired level.
-It is worth noting that $s(t) \succeq \mathbf{1}$ implies the system meets the desired service level while the opposite indicates a detection of a disruption.
+It is worth noting that $\state(t) \succeq \ones$ implies the system meets the desired service level while the opposite indicates a detection of a disruption.

-With a detection of a failure, there could be several steps towards recovery and return to normal operating state.
-It may be in discrete steps or a continuous process, as illustrated in Fig. \ref{fig:multi_adoption_recovery}.
+There could be several steps towards recovery and return to normal operating state once a disruption occurs.
+It may be in discrete steps or as different continuous processes, as illustrated in Fig. \ref{fig:multi_adoption_recovery} (left and middle, respectively).
 The authors of \cite{reifert2022comeback} have defined three phases for the discrete system state case, namely absorption, adoption, and recovery phase.
 Then, the overall system resilience is defined as the weighted sum of functions of the time spent in each phase, where the weights for each phase add up to one.
-Alternatively, resilience in the continuous system state case is quantified with the recovery curve \cite{bonstrom2016first}.
-Then, the system resilience can be quantified using the dynamics of the recovery process as the normalized area under the system state during the recovery process, as shown in Fig.~\ref{fig:multi_adoption_recovery} (right).
-However, this definition fails to distinguish between different recovery methods.
-As a remedy, the cumulative resilience function (CRF) is defined in~\cite{sharma2018resilience} as a term analogous to the cumulative density function in probability theory.
-The CRF describes the system state during the recovery process and hence allows comparison between the resilience of two different recovery processes.
+Resilience in the case of continuous system state is quantified with the recovery curve \cite{sharma2018resilience}.
+It can be quantified using the dynamics of the recovery process as the normalized area under the system state during the recovery process, as shown by the shaded regions in Fig.~\ref{fig:multi_adoption_recovery} (middle).